idiap/bob/doc/TutorialsArrays.rst

 valid and expected.

-Converting color images is more tricky as |project| uses plane color images whereas PIL_ relies by default on interleaved color images.
+Converting color images is more tricky as |project| uses plane color images whereas PIL_ relies, by default, on interleaved color images.
 Therefore, there is an additional conversion required.

 .. code-block:: python